Brachycera: Description

 Brachyceran flies can also be distinguished through behavior.
 Many of the species are predators or scavengers.

 Classification

 The structure of subgroups within the Brachycera is a source of much confusion and controversy; many of the names used historically (e.g., Orthorrhapha) have not been used in decades, but still persist in textbooks, checklists, faunal catalogs, and other sources.
-Additionally, most recent classifications no longer use the Linnaean ranks for taxa (e.g., the Tree of Life Web Project), and this creates its own set of problems.
+Additionally, most recent classifications no longer use the Linnaean ranks for taxa (e.g., the Tree of Life Web Project).